ThomasHBOICT/MotionTrampoline/README.md

 ## Installation

-Download the workfile and open with Unity version 2020.1.3f1.
+Download kinectTest2 and open with Unity version 2020.1.3f1.

 ## Usage